RoastBeefSandwichCo/gatewayd-installers/ubuntu-14.04-server.md

 IMPORTANT NOTE: Most of this you can just copypaste and run.
 Do it slowly, as some lines will stop execution (like sudo apt-get install -y bunchofstuff).

 Finally: This is NOT a script.
 If you try to run it as such, it will stop when you change users.
-Start as root and just run the commands.
+Start as non-root user and just run the commands.

 ##BEFORE YOU BEGIN!
 Download the ssl script